frontend-rob/delivery-service/README.md

 # Delivery Service

-This project is part of the Frontend Web Development course from the [Developer Akademie.](https://developerakademie.com/)
+This project has been developed as part of a frontend development bootcamp at the [Developer Akademie.](https://developerakademie.com/)

 <mark>NOTE:</mark> This is a learning project, so not all features may be fully working or implemented.
 The focus is on learning specific skills and applying them to different parts of the app.